Hilton Honors Increases Points Costs at Many Top Hotels Hilton Honors Increases Points Costs at Many Top Hotels

 How You Can Still Snag Free Nights Without Breaking The (Points) Bank

-Despite the increases in how many Hilton Honors points you need, you can still grab a night at one of these ultra-expensive properties by utilizing Hilton's Free Weekend Night Certificate.
+Despite the increases in how many Hilton Honors points you need, you can still grab a night at one of these ultra-expensive properties by utilizing Hilton's Free Night Certificate.
 These can be used at nearly any Hilton property, minus a small list of exclusions, as long as a standard night award is available.

 Don't forget that Hilton also offers a 5th Night Free benefit to Hilton Honors credit card holders and those with any level of elite status — from Silver on up.
 With this perk, you get one night free when staying five nights.
 It's not necessarily the fifth night that's free, though.
 Hilton takes an average of the nightly rate during your stay and then deducts the cost of a single night.